microbus-io/fabric/docs/blocks/uniform-code.md

 # Uniform Code Structure

-The code generator creates numerous files and sub-directories in the directory of the microservice.
+The code generator creates numerous files and subdirectories in the directory of the microservice.

 ```
 {name}